-The jib is built up from two 121⁄2" Strips bolted to the sides of the Flanged Plate and extended at their upper ends by Curved Strips.
-It is held rigid by 51⁄2" Strips fixed to the Flanged Plate and also to Semi-Circular Plates fastened to the 121⁄2" Strips.
+The jib is built up from two 121⁄2 Strips bolted to the sides of the Flanged Plate and extended at their upper ends by Curved Strips.
+It is held rigid by 51⁄2 Strips fixed to the

 These Models can be built with MECCANO No. 3 Outfit (or No. 2 and No. 2a Outfits)